NotReallySynthPlls/NotReallySynthPlls/docs/talk/index.md

 ![image-20201202145642352](image-20201202145642352.png)

-Perhaps less intuitively, injection locking has a similar noise-shaping characteristic to phase-locking.
-Low-frequency oscillator noise is attenuated, essentially to zero, as long-term variations are quickly reset by the reference.
+Maybe less intuitively, injection locking has a similar noise-shaping characteristic to phase-locking.
+Low-frequency oscillator noise is attenuated essentially to zero, as long-term variations are quickly reset by the reference.
 High-frequency oscillator noise is not filtered.

 ![image-20201202145935801](image-20201202145935801.png)